Nikhilp0124/class-website/content/S26/MAT4170/blog/DestinyCarrillo/index.md

 These basic properties are just that, the bare bones of what makes a Latin square.
 More properties can be added depending on the *type* of Latin square we are looking at, but that's a conversation for another time.
 Let's focus on the last property that was listed: Algebraic Characterization.

 Looking back at the property, what might we mean by a multiplication table?
 Well, there's another word(s) for it that we're more familiar with that may help us.
 Remember Cayley tables from our abstract algebra class?
 Yes?
 Perfect!
-Let's replace the word multiplication with Cayley then: Latin squares are viewed as a *Cayley table* of a structure called a quasigroup.
+Let's replace the word multiplication with Cayley, then: Latin squares are viewed as a *Cayley table* of a structure called a quasigroup.
 As a matter of fact, Cayley tables of any group can be viewed as a Latin square!
 Keep in mind, however, the converse is **not** true, as not every Latin square comes from a group.
 So while every group gives us a Latin square, not every Latin square gives us a group.

 ## Isomorphism in Latin Squares
 By now you're probably thinking, "Okay, cool, but I still don't know when two Latin squares are the same."
 Well, good news for you because we're about to dive right into it.